Skip to content

 Since 1 January 2021, the Swiss Youth Hostels have been affiliated as Vorsorgewerk Schweizer Jugendherbergen (Swiss Youth Hostels Employee Benefits Unit) with the Columna Collective Foundation Client Invest.

-The Staff Pension Fund Commission was composed of four employee representatives and four employer representatives:
+The Staff Pension Fund Commission was composed of three employee representatives and three employer representatives:

 Employer representatives: Bunte Janine, Dobler René, Walter Laura (President)